jornane/mwSimpleSamlAuth/README.md

 If you want more fine-grained control, look at the [SimpleSamlPhp role module](https://github.com/yorn/sspmod_role).

 ## Known Issues
+### Weird things happen with sessions / I must click Save twice before the page saves
+This has to do with the value of `$wgSessionName`.
+This value must be set to `ini_get('session.name')` if you use PHP sessions in both SimpleSamlPhp and MediaWiki.
+From version 0.5, SimpleSamlAuth will take care of this automatically.

 ### SAML users can edit their e-mail address
 Extensions can only disable preferences [since MediaWiki 1.16](http://www.mediawiki.org/wiki/Manual:Hooks/GetPreferences).
 Ubuntu 12.04 LTS comes with MediaWiki 1.15.